zilishen/documentation/content/nms/admin-guides/authentication/oidc/oidc-azure.md

 ### Create User Groups in NGINX Management Suite

-Create user groups in NGINX Management Suite using the same group names you created in Azure Active directory.

 {{< include "admin-guides/auth/create-user-groups.md" >}}

 ### Configure NGINX Plus with Azure AD as Identity Provider